**This post contains affiliate links. If you make a purchase I may be paid a small commission.

 Do you procrastinate?
 You might want the read this post.

-I used to be this way.
-The older I get the more I want to understand other people instead of criticizing them.
+The older I get the more I want to understand other people.
 In general, I don’t like to judge or hurt anyone’s feelings.

 I actually planned my wedding with as few witnesses as possible because I didn’t want to say “I love you” in front of people.
 If that’s not pathological I don’t know what is.